 I was fortunate to meet up with a fellow blogger and travel enthusiast Jeremy Jones and his wife Angie for a morning stroll around the North Shore riverfront trail facing downtown Pittsburgh.
 Jeremy runs a popular website dedicate to Pittsburgh called Discover the Burg, which is the definitive site sharing the best of everything around Pittsburgh.
 So needless to say, I was in good hands with this couple with their sweet dog, Tamale.

 Our morning walk started on the popular North riverfront trail along both sides of the Allegheny River.
-For a newbie to the city, I thought that walking along the riverfront was the perfect introduction to seeing Pittsburg and it’s three iconic rivers.
+For a newbie to the city, I thought that walking along the riverfront was the perfect introduction to visiting Pittsburg and it’s three iconic rivers.
 The views of the entire downtown skyline were magnificent with all these cool bridges spanning the three rivers and meeting together to form the Golden Triangle, a lovely park on the tip of downtown Pittsburgh with unobstructed views of the mountains and surrounding landscape.
 Jeremy shared some interesting facts about Pittsburgh’s history while pointing out some of the main attractions, architecture and landmarks along the downtown and riverfront area, including the two main stadiums on the waterfront.

 Even though it was a cloudy day, the dramatic sky, unusual bridges and scenic vistas made the walk enjoyable and fun to photograph while we were passing through the North shore walks.
 I’m glad that Jeremy and Angie didn’t mind showing off their magnificent city to a newbie and pointing out many of the cool attractions along the way.
 I was fascinated by different types of bridges (446 total bridges) around the city and further down the three rivers.
 Many of the older bridges were painted in this iconic yellow color called Aztec Gold.
 I found out later that this color symbolically represents the famous golden triangle and the main downtown area of Pittsburgh.
 For some reason, it all seemed to work perfectly to me and looks fantastic in the photographs.

-Point State Park and fountain
+A first impression of Pittsburgh – Point State Park and fountain

 One of the most scenic spots in downtown Pittsburgh is on the tip at the Golden triangle.
 The open area is called Point State park where the three rivers of the Ohio, Allegheny and Monongahela rivers converge into this point.
 In the center is a majestic central fountain spraying a solid jet of water 150 feet into the air.
 The fountain and park have gone through an extensive renovation process and is now one of the most popular spots for tourists and locals to hangout and enjoy the water views and surrounding landscape.